 |Billing zone||Credit rate|

-For each 1kw of solar panels installed on a south facing roof in Las Vegas, you can expect to generate 1,570kwh per year.
+For every 1 kW of solar panels installed on a south-facing roof in Las Vegas, you can expect to generate 1,570 kWh per year.

-The average 2,500 square foot home in Las Vegas uses approximately 12,815 kWh of power per year.
-This means that the average home in Las Vegas requires a 8.17kW solar system to cover its power needs.
+The average 2,500-square-foot home in Las Vegas uses approximately 12,815 kWh of power per year.
+This means that the average home in Vegas requires an 8.17 kW solar system to cover its power needs.

-If we assume that we will be using 300 watt solar panels, then you will need approximately 27 solar panels to power your home.
+If we assume the use of 300-watt (300 W) solar panels, then you will need approximately 27 panels to power your home.
+With larger 400 W solar panels, you would need 21 panels.
 Of course, this will vary with the size of your home and the amount of power usage.

-Although solar is usually the most effective way for NV Energy customers to reduce their electric bill there are two other possible ways:
+Although solar is usually the most effective way for NV Energy customers to reduce their electric bills, there are two other possible ways: